v President, founder & CEO of the Millennia2025 Women and Innovation Foundation, PUF,

 She participates in the UN World Summit on the information society since 2003.
 She has published studies and a 544 pages book about "Foresight and governance of the internet" presented at the WSIS 2005 in Tunis.
 Member of the Internet Society (ISOC), she has created the Chapter Wallonia (ISOC Belgium - Wallonia) in 1998 and served as president between 2005 and 2009.
 She attended trainings in Foresight at Futuribles in Paris and with the Millennium Project in Washington.
 In 2014, she has successfully completed the Houston University professional Certificate in Strategic Foresight.

-She is a member of the Board of the Brussels-Area Node of the Millennium Project and director of publication of the French version of the "State of the Future" 2005 and 2006, member of the French-Speaking Women Council of Belgium, of the NGO-UNESCO Liaison Committee, of the ALL Ladies League "Global movement for the welfare, wealth, and wellbeing of ALL by empowering women's leadership", of the Women's Major Group "Creating a just & sustainable future".
+She is a member of the Board of the Brussels-Area Node of the Millennium Project and director of publication of the French version of the "State of the Future" 2005 and 2006, member of the French-Speaking Women Council of Belgium, of the NGO-UNESCO Liaison Committee, of the Women's Major Group "Creating a just & sustainable future" and of the Break2Biz.

 She is the author "Together for equality!", ("Ensemble pour l'égalité !") honored by the Preface written by Ms Irina Bokova, then Director General of the UNESCO.
 The 608 pages book published in September 2016, presents "Foresight, international networks and concrete actions for women's empowerment and gender equality: Stocktaking 2007-2016 - Objective 2025":

 Marie-Anne Delahaut lives in Wallonia, near the French border.
-Married, she has three sons, one daughter and three grandsons.
+Married, she has three sons, one daughter and four grandsons.

 => More links: www.millennia2015.org/Marie_Anne_Delahaut